ringcentral/ringcentral-web-phone/README.md

 Some call control APIs may not work well with this SDK, since we didn't test all of them yet.
 You are welcome to report issues.

+## re-INVITE

+I don't know any good user cases when you should issue an re-INVITE with an ongoing call.
+So this is just for your information.
+You probably never need to re-INVITE at all.

+Some one says when the web phone is restored from a network issue, you should send re-INVITE for each ongoing call.
+But it is not necessary.
+You will need to invoke `webPhone.start()` which will create a new WebSocket connection and re-register the web phone.
+And ongoing calls will automatically resume and this part is done by WebRTC.
+Yes, WebRTC can restore your calls after you restore from network outage.
+So in such case, there is no need to send re-INVITE, as far as I can tell.

+But just in case you still want to re-INVITE (for some reasons that I don't know), you can just invoke `callSession.unhold()`.
+Because `callSession.unhold()` sends a re-INVITE with "a=sendrecv" in SDP body.
+And "a=sendrecv" is the default value for all calls.
+But if the call is already on hold and you want to re-INVITE it(without unhold it), you may `callSession.hold()`.
+Since `callSession.hold()` will send a re-INVITE with "a=sendonly" in SDP.

 # Maintainers Notes

 Content below is for the maintainers of this project.